-Most sunburns can be treated with over-the-counter treatments or natural home remedies.
+You can treat first and second-degree sunburns with over-the-counter treatments or natural home remedies.
 There are three stages of sunburn.

 1. First-degree sunburn

 First-degree sunburns affect the superficial layer of skin.
-Symptoms include red skin, some pain, no blisters, and little swelling.
+Symptoms include red skin, pain, no blisters, and slight swelling.

-For first-degree sunburn treatment taking cool tea baths or cool showers with low-pressure water.
+For first-degree sunburn treatment, take cool tea baths or cool showers with low-pressure water.
 Apply cool tea compresses and aloe vera for relief.

 2. Second-degree sunburn

-Second-degree sunburns extending into some of the underlying skin layers are known as partial-thickness skin burns.
+Second-degree sunburns extending into some underlying skin layers are known as partial-thickness skin burns.
 Symptoms are more painful with red skin and water blisters.
-These sunburns are a little more serious but you can still treat them at home in the same manner.
+These sunburns are a little more serious, but you can still treat them at home in the same manner.

 3. Third-degree sunburn

 Third-degree sunburns are the most serious and always require professional medical attention.
 A full-thickness skin injury extends to all layers of the skin.
-Symptoms may include substantial pain but not always, redness, swelling, and tightness of the skin.
+Symptoms may include substantial pain but not always, redness, swelling, and skin tightness.

-Large blisters more than 2 inches in diameter.
-Skin blanching or white patches in the area of the sunburned skin.
+Large blisters more than 2 inches in diameter or skin blanching and white patches in the area of the sunburned skin.

 Sometimes a severe sunburn is accompanied by fever, chills, and nausea.
-This requires immediate medical attention, regardless of the degree of burn.
-Go to an urgent care facility or emergency room.
+These symptoms require immediate medical attention, regardless of the degree of burn.
+Go to an urgent care facility or emergency room as soon as posiible.

 Enjoy the sunny days, and stay safe out there!
 I usually wear a big hat and sunglasses when you see me around town.